justinl681/One-Way-Mask-Valve/README.md

 McMaster-Carr Components: Compression Spring (6) , Screw Pack (100)
                                                   **IMPORTANT**
-                                        This is not finished, this is a prototype.
+                                        nThis is not finished, this is a prototype.